xpack/web-jekyll/pages/core/xpm/faq.md

 ### The `xpm` Frequently Asked Questions

+{% capture question_60 %}
+zsh: command not found: xpm
+{% endcapture %}

+{% capture answer_60 %}
+The location where npm installs global modules got lost; most probably you recently switched to `zsh` and forgot to migrate the shell startup to `.zprofile`.

+Copy the `PATH` setting from your previous shell startup file to `.zprofile`.
+{% endcapture %}

 {% capture question_50 %}
 Why xpm manages configurations, instead of limiting itself to manage dependencies/packages, as the name implies?